Greenland and the European Union: OCT status

-Greenland is one of the Overseas Countries and Territories (OCT) of the EU due to its political relations to Denmark.
+Greenland is one of the Overseas Countries and Territories (OCT) of the EU due to its political status in Kingdom of Denmark.
 As a result, Greenland has some integration with the EU's internal market via association agreements.
 It is also within the EU's common external tariff but they may charge customs in a non-discriminatory manner.
-Greenlandic citizens have EU citizenship.
+Greenlandic nationals have EU citizenship.
 OCT nationals can be granted the right to vote for and participate in the election of the European Parliament, subject to the conditions defined by the related member states in compliance with Community law.

 Up to 2006, all EU funds to Greenland (then €42.8 million per year) went via the EU–Greenland fishing agreement.
 Between 2007 and 2013, the EU provided €25 million per year outside of fishing.
 It has been given aid since it pulled out of the EU (see below) in 1985 to roughly the same amount it was previously receiving in EU structural funds (which it lost the right to receive due to its secession).
 This amounted to about 7% of Greenland's budget.
 The amount paid via the fishing agreement was in return for EU vessels fishing in Greenland's waters and to help restructure Greenland's fishing fleet.
-However, this deal was struck down by the European Court of Auditors, who felt the amount the EU was paying was too high for the quantity of fish caught.
+However, this deal was struck down by the European Court of Auditors, who held that the amount the EU was paying was too high for the quantity of fish caught.

 OCTA

 Greenland has joined the Association of the Overseas Countries and Territories of the European Union.
-It was founded on November 17, 2000, during the conference of prime ministers of overseas countries and territories in Brussels, Belgium.
+It was founded on 17 November 2000, during the conference of prime ministers of overseas countries and territories in Brussels, Belgium.
 It includes almost all special member state territories of European Union whose purpose is to improve economic development in overseas countries and territories and cooperation with the European Union.
-It currently has 22 members.
+It currently has 13 members.
 On 25 June 2008, a Cooperation Treaty between the EU and OCTA was signed in Brussels.

 In 2012, Greenland and Prime Minister of Greenland, Kuupik Kleist, held the chairmanship of the organisation.